9p4/jellyfin-plugin-sso/README.md

 ## Limitations

-There is no GUI to sign in.
+~~There is no GUI to sign in.
 You have to make it yourself!
-The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/start/clientid](https://myjellyfin.example.com/sso/SAML/start/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).
+The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/start/clientid](https://myjellyfin.example.com/sso/SAML/start/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).~~

 ~~Furthermore, there is no functional admin page (yet).
 PRs for this are welcome.
 In the meantime, you have to interact with the API to add or remove configurations.~~ Added by [strazto](https://github.com/strazto) in PR [#18](https://github.com/9p4/jellyfin-plugin-sso/pull/18) and [#27](https://github.com/9p4/jellyfin-plugin-sso/pull/27).

 There is also no logout callback.
 Logging out of Jellyfin will log you out of Jellyfin only, instead of the SSO provider as well.

-~~This only supports Jellyfin on it's own domain (for now).
+~~This only supports Jellyfin on its own domain (for now).
 This is because I'm using string concatenation for generating some URLs.
 A PR is welcome to patch this.~~ Fixed in [PR #1](https://github.com/9p4/jellyfin-plugin-sso/pull/1).

 **This only works on the web UI**. ~~The user must open the Jellyfin web UI BEFORE using the SSO program to populate some values in the localStorage.~~ Fixed by implementing a comment by [Pfuenzle](https://github.com/Pfuenzle) in [Issue #5](https://github.com/9p4/jellyfin-plugin-sso/issues/5#issuecomment-1041864820).